-Physics explores the natural world.
+Physics explores the natural world and a.
 Advances in physics lead to new technologies.
-Students in physics acquire mathematical skills and ways of thinking that support success in many careers.
+Students in physics at Yeshiva College acquire mathematical skills and ways of thinking that support success in many careers.
 Many of our physics graduates have gone on to earn graduate degrees in physics.
 Many others have succeeded in law, medicine, engineering, business and finance.
 The Department of Physics has state-of-the-art laboratory equipment for introductory, intermediate and advanced experiments in mechanics, electromagnetism, optics, lasers, electronics, quantum and nuclear physics.
 A weekly colloquium brings physicists from all over the world to present and discuss their research.

-Students will be able to effectively communicate scientific knowledge using their own informed perspectives both orally and in writing
+- Effectively communicate scientific knowledge using their own informed perspectives both orally and in writing.

 Mark Edelman (Yeshiva University / New York University)